While it's true you can stir-fry just about anything, certain cuts of meat or poultry are better suited for stir-frying.

 Chicken breasts work best in stir-fries.
 The white breast meat is lean, tender, and firm enough to hold up during stir-frying.
 Still, there are no hard-and-fast rules.
 Many successful stir-fries have been made with chicken thighs.

-How to Make Classic Chicken Stir-Fry
+Watch Now: How to Make Classic Chicken Stir-Fry

 Fish and Shellfish